How old do I have to be to get a tattoo?

 There are a few "nevers" in tattoo aftercare, that we hear of all too often.
 Number one is plastic wrap.
 NEVER use this to bandage your tattoo!
 This can create a warm moist environment for bacteria to thrive which leads to infection.
 Also, never scrub your tattoo.
-The skin is raw from the tattooing process and scrubbing will cause further irritation and possible uneven healing of your tattoo.
+The skin is raw from the tattooing process and scrubbing will cause further irritation, increased chanc for infection and possible uneven healing of your tattoo.

 Do you tattoo hands, feet, faces, or necks?

 Sure, I could make a quick buck slapping that cute mustache on the side of your finger, but the odds are that the ink will heal out unevenly in a matter of weeks leaving you with a regret instead of a great tattoo.
 I want you to be happy, not just when you first walk out of the door, but for years to come.
 That being said, there are some parts of the hands or feet that aren't quite as problematic as others.
 Those areas (generally, the top of the foot and the back of the hand) are more likely to hold the ink as the tattoo heals.
 In most cases, I will tattoo those areas, but the work is not guarenteed.
 I stress that there is a good chance that you will need a touch up and you will be charged the shop minimum to have that done.

 Generally speaking, I will not tattoo areas like the face, neck or hands unless you are pretty heavily tattooed already.
 These decisions are made on a case by case basis and the final decision is up to the artist.

 What extra precautions are you taking regarding the Covid 19 virus?